vijayredkar/microservices-platform/README.md

 12- The catalog-svc can be accessed via the URL http://localhost:8084/api/ecom/catalog/inventory/items

-    This call is inyercepted by the api-gateway and dynamically routed to the catalog-svc.
+    This call is intercepted by the api-gateway and dynamically routed to the catalog-svc.

 13- The output on the browser will show a table with the item name and it's coresponding price fetched from the pricing-svc.